General Astronomy Session

 Bookings:

-• If it is overcast at start time,
+• If it is overcast or raining at start time,

 • we give you the option of a credit to attend a future available session within the next 3 years